 Write to us

 Freepost SAMARITANS LETTERS

-Sometimes writing down your thoughts and feelings can help you understand them better.
+Sometimes writing things down and taking some time to reflect can help you understand them better.

 - Time to compose your thoughts

 - You want to talk things through in one go

 - You want to speak to the same person throughout